Gasera (woreda)

 Gasera is one of the woredas in the Oromia Region of Ethiopia.
-It was part of former Gaserana Gololcha woreda.
-It is part of the Bale Zone.
+It was part of former Gaserana Gololcha woreda and is now part of the Bale Zone.
 The administrative center for the woreda is Gasera.

 Demographics

 The 2007 national census reported a total population for this woreda of 78,220, of whom 40,103 were men and 38,117 were women; 4,797 or 6.13% of its population were urban dwellers.
 The majority of the inhabitants said they were Muslim, with 75.28% of the population reporting they observed this belief, while 24.33% of the population practised Ethiopian Orthodox Christianity.